paulcheeba/weather-reports/README.md

 This module contains one easy to use WR Regional Weather Reports Generator macro, several reference macros, several homebrew roll-tables and a Weather Reports Journal complete with inter-linked weather conditions and effects.

+### Integrations and Dependencies:

+- Simple Calendar - Dependency (required dependency for now, will be optional in later versions)

+- FXMaster - Recommended (Required to use weather reports effects - Throws a harmless error if not installed, will be optional in later versions)

 ### Installation:

 Once the module is installed and you have enabled the module in your world, there is one thing you should do for ease of use.
 While this module can be used in it's entirety directly from the Weather Reports compendia, it is recommended that you drag the WR Weather Reports Generator macro directly to your hotbar: